 Secondly, according to the GCGC 2019, it must be taken into account whether the person in question has been a member of the Supervisory Board for more than twelve years.
-In this respect, it already appears questionable whether a long period spent on a Supervisory Board is actually an indicator of a lack of independence.
-While it might well be the case that spending many years as a member of a Supervisory Board can make a person professionally blinkered to a certain extent, an initial assertion of fraternisation and thereby a lack of independence from the Executive Board cannot be justified by this alone.
-From MLP's perspective, even Supervisory Board mandates that are performed for more than 12 years still allow such members to act independently and remain impartial regarding the Executive Board.
-Added to this is the fact that, from our perspective, such a presumption must surely also require correspondingly long continuity in terms of the composition of the Executive Board.
+In this respect it already appears questionable whether a long period spent on a Supervisory Board is actually an indicator of a lack of independence.
+From MLP SE's perspective, even Supervisory Board mandates that are performed for more than 12 years still allow such members to act independently and remain impartial with regard to the Executive Board.
 Of course, it is considered good practice for members of the Supervisory Board at companies to maintain at least certain personal and professional distance from the members of the Executive Board, so that they can remain impartial in a critical situation or when reaching decisions on topics that might be considered controversial.
-However, this cannot be reliably addressed with all its nuances by legal norms or code recommendations.
-From MLP's perspective, it must instead remain in the purview of good practice at each company.
-Set against this background, MLP considers the provisions of the GCGC 2019 regarding independence to be flawed and will therefore continue to assess the independence of its Supervisory Board members using the same criteria on which this assessment has been based to date.
+MLP SE will continue to assess the independence of its Supervisory Board members using the same criteria on which this assessment has been based to date.

-Applying these criteria, which MLP has used so far on the basis of the old GCGC and will continue to use, to the current Supervisory Board members on the shareholder side, it becomes clear that three of these Supervisory Board members should be considered independent in this sense.
-From the Company's perspective, this is considered perfectly adequate.
+Applying these criteria, which MLP SE has to date used on the basis of the old GCGC and will continue to use, to the current Supervisory Board members on the shareholder side, it becomes clear that three of these Supervisory Board members should be considered independent in this sense.
+From the Company's perspective, this appears perfectly adequate.
 Set against this background, it is superfluous to disclose which of the new independence criteria stipulated by the GCGC 2019 individual members of the Supervisory Board at MLP SE fail to meet.
 The same applies to the further disclosure recommended in C.9 of the GCGC 2019.